 In Senegal, two confirmed cases of yellow fever were reported from the Kédougou region at the end of December 2023.
 Last year, 59 confirmed cases of yellow fever were registered in Cameroon and 2,617 suspected cases (including 23 confirmed cases) in Nigeria.

 Find out about the latest content updates on the website

-The Swiss Expert Committee for Travel Medicine adapted the malaria risk areas.
-You will find the updated recommendations for malaria prevention on the country pages.
+The Swiss Expert Committee has updated the malaria prevention recommendations as well as the malaria maps on the country pages.